Sigil-Ebook/Sigil/docs/Building_on_Linux.md

 SIGIL_DICTIONARIES - Used to tell Sigil what directories are to be searched for Hunspell dictionary files.
 Multiple directories can be specified by separating the paths with a colon. i.e. SIGIL_DICTIONARIES="/usr/share/hunspell" or SIGIL_DICTIONARIES="/usr/share/hunspell:/usr/share/hunspellextra" Setting this variable at run time will override all compile-time dictionary search paths (except for any user-supplied dictionaries manually added to their preference directory's hunspell_dictionary location).

+FORCE_SIGIL_DARKMODE_PALETTE - If this variable is set at runtime, it tells Sigil to ignore any defined platform themes/styles (QT_QPA_PLATFORMTHEME, or QT_STYLE_OVERRIDE) and to use the dark color palette provided by Sigil (starting with Sigil v1.1).

 SIGIL_ICON_SCALE_FACTOR - Valid values: 1.0 to 3.0.
 The default value (with no variable set) is 1.8.
 Sigil scales its menu icons based on font-size.
 This can sometimes result in icons being a bit too large (or too small) depending on the system Qt theme.
-Use this variable to tweak the icon size if deemed necessary.
-(Only works with Sigil v0.9.7 and earlier; v0.9.8 has a preference setting to adjust icons)
+Use this variable to tweak the icon size if deemed necessary. **(Only works with Sigil v0.9.7 and earlier; v0.9.8 has a preference setting to adjust icons)**

 The Sigil launch script also sets a SIGIL_SHARE_PREFIX environment variable, but it is automatically set to be the same as the cmake SHARE_INSTALL_PREFIX build-time option.
 It would be unwise to change this environment variable.
 Use the SIGIL_EXTRA_ROOT environment variable instead, if you need to alter the location of Sigil's support files after building Sigil.